MustardOS/mustardos.github.io/release/progress/pixie.md

 * Adjusted start progress bar with background visual
 * Adjust storage mount scripts for union mount
 * Allow for outside set custom defined idle power values
-* Allow official PICO-8 `.zip` to be installed via Archive Manager
+* Allow official PICO-8 archive to be installed via Archive Manager
+  * _Rename extension to `.muxzip` for it to show!_
 * Allow only single directory from root in collections
 * Centralised frontend display initialise functions
 * Centralised screenshot functionality